ammopt/koha-plugin-ill-koha/README.md

 Requires RemoteKoha to have `RESTBasicAuth` enabled.
 The YAML configuration may have both RESTAPI or ILSDI (default) interface servers.

+### IllLog syspref

+The plugin makes use of the IllLog syspref to log various actions, including notices sent.

 ### Post 18.11

 The plugin configuration is an HTML text area in which a _YAML_ structure is pasted.
 The available options